safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 ### What are we going to learn?

-This guide demonstrates how to use the `MoneriumPack` with the [`OnRampKit`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit) and incorporate it into your web application.
+This guide demonstrates how to use the `MoneriumPack` as part of the [`OnRampKit`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit) and incorporate it into your web application.

 ### Prerequisites